 Kailash Chandra Agrawal & Anr Vs State Of U.P.& Ors on 16 September, 2014

-Hon’ble Supreme Court granted divorce to husband on the grounds of cruelty and desertion by knife who is a patient of Bipolar Affective Disorder (A.K.A Chronic Paramoid Schizophrenia).
+Hon’ble Supreme Court granted divorce to husband on the grounds of cruelty (constantly giving threats of suicide) and desertion by knife who is a patient of Bipolar Affective Disorder (A.K.A Chronic Paramoid Schizophrenia).
 Permanent alimony is granted in this case, God knows why.

 Pankaj Mahajan Vs Dimple @ Kajal on 30 September, 2011